seanw122/seanw122.github.io/_pages/about-Sean-Whitesell.md

 description: About Sean Whitesell, President of SkyForge Consulting, Microsoft MVP in Azure and Developer Technologies, Public Speaker, and Leader of Tulsa .NET User Group
 ---

-I’m Sean Whitesell.
+I’m Sean Whitesell, President of SkyForge Consulting.
+I specialize in helping my clients migrate and make best use of the cloud, Azure in particular.
+I'm also a Microsoft MVP in the Azure and Dev Tech areas.
+I've been an MVP since 2020.

 I am the current president of the Tulsa .NET User Group and have been since July 2009.
 I love being the president.
 It’s very exciting to help so many with similar interests gather for networking and growth in the programming field.

 In 5th grade I had the opportunity of playing with LOGO.
 Very simple but a good introduction to kids at that time that we can control something on this so-called computer.
 In 1986 I was playing with the Apple II GS.
 “Where in the World is Carmen San Diego?” was a great game and I learned a lot.
 That Apple II GS got a ton of use.